What is a zoo?

 What are the legal implications of keeping a zoo?

-It is a requirement that a zoo participates in at least one of the activities set out in the Act.
+The Act requires various conservation measures to be implemented in zoos, including that the zoo participates in at least one activity as set out in the Act.
 These are the participation in research from which conservation benefits accrue to species of wild animals; training in relevant conservation skills; the exchange of information relating to the conservation of species of wild animals; where appropriate, the breeding of wild animals in captivity; and where appropriate, the repopulation of an area with, or the reintroduction into the wild of, wild animals.

-Zoos are also, under the Act, required to accommodate their animals under conditions which aim to satisfy the biological and conservation requirements of the species to which they belong.
+Zoos are also required to accommodate their animals under conditions which aim to satisfy the biological and conservation requirements of the species to which they belong.